davidcole1977/tenori-on-alike/README.md

 * Continuous notes instrument option (eg. the first selected grid cell starts the note, the subsequent selected cell stops it)
 * set allowable polyphony level on instrument (eg. up to 3 notes sounding at one, unlimited, monophonic)
 * Get it working on and optimised for touch-based tablets.
-* Capture user samples via microphone etc.
+* Capture user samples via microphone, file system etc.
 * handle audio sample async loading appropriately. use promises.
 * default gain for sample-based audio should be 1.
 For synthesised audio, far lower (0.5?)
 * finish work on sample factory
 * eliminate clipping in synthesied sounds (see http://chimera.labs.oreilly.com/books/1234000001552/ch03.html#s03_4)
 * pitched sample=-based instruments rather than just playing single, isolated samples (multiple samples?)
-* scalefactory option to return pitch values as cents?
 * link different grids together in different ways to make more sophisticated sequences
 * option for 12x12 or 24x24 grid to allow time signatures like 3/4 & 6/8